pimterry/server-components/README.md

 [functions](https://github.com/janl/mustache.js/#functions) and Jade's [mixins](http://jade-lang.com/reference/mixins/),
 which can take basic parameters, but can only really provide basic string transformations.
 Templating libraries rarely let you introspect or interact with the rest of the content they're given, as web components can on the front-end.
-This simple but powerful change opens the possibility to compose together interacting & easily configurable components (see the motivating example in 'Usage' below).
+This simple but powerful change opens the possibility to compose together interacting & easily configurable components (see the motivating example above).

 Fundamentally these limitations exist because templating libraries typically work purely on flat string.
 They're given content that often defines a clear structure (an HTML DOM hierarchy), but they rarely interpret and use that, throwing away the semantics